Peoria in Peoria County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 A significant historical year for this entry is 1881.

 Location.
 40° 42.152′ N, 89° 35.773′ W. Marker is in Peoria, Illinois, in Peoria County.
-Marker is on Northeast Randolph Avenue south of West Columbia Terrace, on the left when traveling south.
+It is on Northeast Randolph Avenue south of West Columbia Terrace, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 256 NE Randolph Ave, Peoria IL 61606, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pulsifer's Grove/John C. Wynd Residence (a few steps from this marker); Julia Ballance House/Roanoke-Randolph Historic District (within shouting distance of this marker); Armstrong Homestead (approx. 0.2 miles away); The Peoria Grain Trade / The Charles H. Feltman House (approx. 0.2 miles away); Sentinel on the Bluff (approx. 0.3 miles away); The Easton Fountain (approx. 0.3 miles away); Peoria's Historic Brick Boulevard (approx. 0.4 miles away); Erastus D. Hardin House (approx. 0.4 miles away).
+marker); Armstrong Homestead (approx. 0.2 miles away); The Peoria Grain Trade / The Charles H. Feltman House (approx. 0.2 miles away); Sentinel on the Bluff (approx. 0.3 miles away); The Easton Fountain (approx. 0.3 miles away); Peoria's Historic Brick Boulevard (approx. 0.4 miles away); Erastus D. Hardin House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Peoria.

-Regarding The Gipps Brewing Co./The Ballance-Herschel House.
+Regarding The Gipps Brewing Co. / The Ballance-Herschel House.
 The restored house returned to being a private residence in 2016, when the Junior League sold it.

 Credits.
-This page was last revised on April 10, 2023.
+This page was last revised on November 18, 2024.
 It was originally submitted on April 10, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 149 times since then and 43 times this year.
+This page has been viewed 1,597 times since then and 354 times this year.
 Photos: 1, 2. submitted on April 10, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.